minervaproject/little-service/README.md

 - [ ] Some strategy for scaling.
 - [ ] Strategy for storing secrets.

-### Application 1

-### Application 2

 ### Future aspirations

-script to clone and rename appropriate bits

-script to automate AWS setup

-user service
+The

+Roadmap
+- [ ] Static asset deployment strategy.
+- [ ] Per-application URL routing.
+- [ ] Celery/Redis within applications.
+- [ ] API / login auth

+Finally, the packaging of the service could be automated significantly.
+We could write a script to clone the repository and rename appropriate strings such as service names.
+We could also write a script to automate AWS setup, the complex details of which can be found below.

 # Technical Details

 ## Local Development